SIsilicon/Godot-God-Rays-Plugin/README.md

 ![Screenshot](Screenshot.png)

 This is a plugin made for Godot 3.2.
 It contains a node to create a real-time volumetric effect for video games.
 This is a post-processing effect, so the performance hit depends on the size of the screen/viewport.

-This is a plugin made for Godot 3.2.
-It contains a node to create a real-time volumetric effect for video games.
-This is a post-processing effect, so the performance hit depends on the size of the screen/viewport.
 ## Installation

 First you download it (duh :P).
 Then to get the plug-in into your Godot game project, just copy the `addons/SIsilicon.vfx.godrays`  folder and paste it into your project's own `addons` folder.
 If you don't have such a folder, make one.
 Then open up your project, go into `ProjectSettings -> Plugins` tab.
 The plug-in should appear there.
 All that's left to do now is to just set its status to `Active` and you should be good to go.
 You need to set it to active in this demo project too.